Nearables: Technology

-In its first interpretation Nearables are not devices themselves.
+In its first interpretation, Nearables are not devices themselves.
 Any object (or a live being, like a human or animal) can become a nearable after a wireless, electronic sensor is attached to it and starts broadcasting data to nearby mobile devices.
-Due to continued miniaturization of sensor technology, a single transmitter could be equipped with a whole set of these, for example: accelerometer, thermometer, ambient light sensor, humidity sensor or magnetometer.
+Due to the continued miniaturization of sensor technology, a single transmitter could be equipped with a whole set of these, for example: accelerometer, thermometer, ambient light sensor, humidity sensor or magnetometer.
 In the second interpretation the actual nearable devices can be part of an infinite array of smart interconnected objects, programmed to improve an individual's vicinity in every way, usually to be used in a smart home environment.
 Making today's homes smart by having nearable technologies creating these devices to act intuitively depending on the needs of individuals through self learning software.

-First examples of nearables were objects tagged with Bluetooth Smart beacons supporting accelerometer and temperature sensor and broadcasting their signal in range of approximately 50 meters.
+First examples of nearables were objects tagged with Bluetooth Smart beacons supporting accelerometer and temperature sensor and broadcasting their signal in the range of approximately 50 meters.
 They can communicate with mobile applications installed on devices with Bluetooth 4.0, compatible with Bluetooth Smart protocol on the software side.
 At the moment of their launch, it included mainly iOS 7 and high-end Android mobile devices.

 Use cases

-To create a nearable, one must attach an electronic device, working as both sensor and a transmitter, to an object.
+To create a nearable, one must attach an electronic device, working as both a sensor and a transmitter, to an object.
 Since the only limitation is the size of the device, both items and living beings can act as nearables.
-The most often cited examples, however, include retail and home automation environment.
+The most often cited examples, however, include retail and home automation environments.